florianv/swap/README.md

 ### Date

-It is possible to retrieve the date at which the rate was calculated.
-If the provider does not give this information, it will be set to now.
+You can also retrieve the date at which the rate was calculated:

 ```php
 // $date is a \DateTime instance